Tutorial: Attach to a remote process

 RubyMine enables you to attach to a running process on a local or remote computer.
 This capability allows you to debug applications that cannot be launched directly from the IDE.

-In this tutorial, we’ll use two machines to demonstrate debugging of a remote application:
+In this tutorial, we'll use two machines to demonstrate debugging of the remote application:

 On both machines, we’ll use the jetbrains user’s home directories to store source code.